 Note: Most medications are not cause for deferral, though the underlying condition they are taken for may be.
 A complete evaluation can be made during donor screening or contact us for further information.

 Aspirin – Acceptable for whole blood donations.
-Platelet donors must wait three days after last dose.
+Platelet and Platelet/Plasma donors must wait three days after last dose.

 Antibiotics (oral) –Must have completed and be free from illness.
 Generally OK if taken for acne and penicillin-free